-Cement production (2A1), as already mentioned, is a key source for PM10 emissions and accounts for 2.7% of the total national emissions in 2009.
+Cement production (2A1), as already mentioned, is a key category for $SO_2$ emissions and accounts for 4.9% of the total national emissions in 2010.

 During the last 15 years in Italy, changes in cement production sector have occurred which have led to a more stable structure.
 The oldest plants closed, wet processes were abandoned in favour of dry processes so as to improve the implementation of more modern and efficient technologies.
-There are 29 companies (88 plants of which: 58 full cycle and 30 grinding plants) currently operating in this sector: multinational companies and small and medium size enterprises (operating at national or only at local level) are present in the country.
+There are 28 companies (87 plants of which: 58 full cycle and 29 grinding plants) currently operating in this sector: multinational companies and small and medium size enterprises (operating at national or only at local level) are present in the country.
 As for the localization of the operating plants: 45% is in northern Italy, 17% is in the central regions of the country and 38% is in the southern regions and in the islands.
 There are 80 active sintering rotary kilns which belong to the "dry" or of "semidry" types.
-In Italy different types of cement are produced; as for 2009 AITEC, the national cement association, has characterised the national production as follows: 73% is CEM II (Portland composite cement); 13.3% is CEM IV (pozzolanic cement); 7.9% is CEM I (ordinary Portland Cement) and 4.6% is CEM III (blastfurnace cement).
-Clinker production has been decreasing since 2007 (about 10% in 2008 compared to 2007; about 19% in 2009 compared to 2008).
+In Italy different types of cement are produced; as for 2010 AITEC, the national cement association, has characterised the national production as follows: 72% is CEM II (Portland composite cement); 13.6% is CEM IV (pozzolanic cement); 9.9% is CEM I (ordinary Portland Cement) and 3.5% is CEM III (blastfurnace cement).
+Clinker and cement production has been decreasing since 2007 (about 25% in 2010 compared to 2007).

 To estimate emissions from cement production, activity data on clinker/cement production are used as provided by ISTAT (ISTAT, several years).
 Emission factor for PM10 emissions is equal to 130 g/Mg of cement for the whole time series and is calculated on the basis of plants emission data in the nineties.
+PM10 emissions from this category account for 2.2% of total national emissions.

-Regarding SO2 emissions, emission factors are derived from activity and emission data supplied directly by the plants in the context of the EPER/E-PRTR registry; these figures are available from 2002 and refer both to the combustion and process.
-In 2003, the total average emission factor derived from the communications by the production plants was equal to 650 g/t; this value has been split into 350 g/t for the combustion and 300 g/t for the process in accord with the default EF reported in the IPCC 96 guidelines.
+Regarding SO2 emissions, emission factors are derived from activity and emission data supplied directly by the plants in the context of the national PRTR reporting obligation; these figures are available from 2002 and refer both to the combustion and process.
+In 2003, the total average emission factor derived from the communications by the production plants was equal to 650 g/t of cement produced; this value has been split into 350 g/t for the combustion and 300 g/t for the process in accord with the default EF reported in the IPCC 96 guidelines.
 Both these values have been also used for previous years of the time series back to 1995.
 For the years from 1990 to 1994, the same EF has been used for the combustion process while for estimating emissions from the process an EF equal to 500 g/t, as suggested by the EMEP/CORINAIR Guidebook, has been used in consideration of the S content in the prevalent fuel used in the process (coal) at national scale.
-From 2004 onwards, the total SO2 EF from cement production plants has been calculated on the basis of EPER/E-PRTR registry, setting the EF for process at 300 g/t and varying the combustion EF accordingly (EF Tot = EF Proc + EF comb).
+From 2004 onwards, the total SO2 EF from cement production plants has been calculated on the basis of the data reported to the national EPER/E-PRTR register, setting the EF for process at 300 g/t and varying the combustion EF accordingly (EF Tot = EF Proc + EF comb).

-The remaining categories of mineral products industry represent less than 1% for each pollutant except road paving with asphalt (2A6) that accounts for 1.3% of PM10 emissions.
+The remaining categories of mineral products industry represent less than 1% for each pollutant except road paving with asphalt (2A6) that accounts for 1.1% of PM10 emissions.